Information for students

 Information for employees

-Through the mySupport program, JHU employees and their household family members have free 24/7 access to confidential counselling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
+Through the Johns Hopkins Employee Assistance Program (JHEAP), JHU employees and their household family members have free 24/7 access to confidential counseling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
 The program offers other referrals and daily life assistance as well.

-When an individual calls mySupport, a clinician will listen, provide support, and help identify resources and next steps.
-If they choose to arrange a video or in-person appointment, mySupport will provide referrals to licensed clinicians in their area.
-The first five in-person counselling sessions are free and will not require use of insurance.
-To access this support 24/7, individuals should contact mySupport at (443-997- 7000) or TTY: 711.
-For online access, the username is JHU and the password is JHU.
+When an individual calls JHEAP, a clinician will listen, provide support, and help identify resources and next steps.
+If they choose to arrange a video or in-person appointment, JHEAP will provide referrals to licensed clinicians in their area.
+The first six in-person counseling sessions are free and will not require use of insurance.
+To access this support 24/7, individuals should contact JHEAP at 888-978-1262.
+For online access, visit myccaonline.com and use the company code JHEAP.

 Child Care and Caregiving